jakobyoung1/RADexplorer/README.md

 ## Typical Use Cases

-**"Which V region should I sequence to identify my target species?"**
+**1) "My sequencing budget only allows for sequencing one v-region.
+Which should I choose?"**
-Select your taxa, try different V region combinations, and look for green checkmarks.
+Select your taxa or community of interest, try different V-region combinations, and look for green checkmarks.
 A checkmark means that region produces a unique sequence for that species and you can uniquely identify it!

-**"Can I distinguish two closely related species with V4 alone?"**
+**2) "Can I distinguish two closely related species with V4 alone?"**
 Select both species, check only V4, and see whether they fall into the same group (red bracket) or are independently identifiable (green checkmark).

-**"How many 16S copies does my target organism carry, and are they identical?"**
+**3) "How many 16S copies does my target organism carry, and are they identical?"**
 Switch to Detailed View to see every individual gene copy per species.
 Tiles of different colors in the same column indicate unique sequences for that region.

-**"Another researcher used V3-V4 amplicon sequencing.
+**4) "Another researcher used V3-V4 amplicon sequencing.
 Can I compare my V4 data to theirs?"**
 Check both V3 and V4 together and see whether the resolution changes between the two for your community of interest.

-**"I am writing a methods section and need to justify my V-region choice."**
+**5) "I am writing a methods section and need to justify my V-region choice."**
 Select your taxa and check your chosen region.
 RADexplorer shows you exactly why that region resolves your targets.
 Feel free to cite RADexplorer as justification for your primer selection.

-**"I think two (or more) species in my data are collapsing into one OTU.
+**6) "I think two (or more) species in my data are collapsing into one OTU.
 Can I confirm that?"**
 Select your species of interest and your sequenced region.
 A red bracket means they share identical sequences there and cannot be told apart by that amplicon.